Traveling This World with Mobility Challenges

 - We talked frankly about his abilities and limitations and identified with greater accuracy his safety needs and what level of assistance he needed full time.

-- We made an appointment for him to discuss the difficulty he was having in adjusting to the realities of his illness with a mental health professional.
+- We made an appointment with a mental health professional to discuss the difficulty he was having in adjusting to the realities of his illness.

-Though traumatic, the fall had brought reality home in an authentic way.
+Though traumatic, the fall had brought reality home.
 Lynn had no more delusions.
 It was a turning point that all people with chronic illness seem to face at some point.
 Each person seems to have that moment of reality where it all becomes real for them.
 That fall was Lynn’s.
 He was just very fortunate that it turned out as well as it did.

-As my husband’s mobility assistance devices became more substantial and his ability to move became less, my need for transportation assistance became a challenge.
+As my husband’s mobility challenges became more substantial and his ability to move became less, my need for transportation assistance became a challenge.

 For many years, I transported Lynn using a four-door sedan.
 I manually transferred him to and from the passenger seat from his powerchair using a lot of prayers and personal body strength.
 I came very close to dropping him a few times in the summer when his MS was particularly affected by the heat, and he was unable to help me with the transfer at all.
 After one very close call, we decided that the debt would have to be incurred and moved forward with the decision to purchase a conversion van.